 Step 8.
 Meanwhile, prepare the frosting.
 In a stand mixer, blender, OR by hand, combine the cream cheese, butter, vanilla, and maple syrup in a medium bowl.
 Add the salt and taste, adjusting the sweetener as desired.

 Step 9.
-Smear frosting on each cookie and sprinkle with additional cinnamon for decoration, if desired.
+Spread frosting on each cookie and sprinkle with additional cinnamon for decoration, if desired.

 Do pumpkin cookies need to be refrigerated?

-These pumpkin cookies do not need to be refrigerated.
-They will hold up well for a few days if you keep them in a u003ca href=u0022https://amzn.to/2rvXOEhu0022 rel=u0022nofollowu0022u003esealed containeru003c/au003e at room temperature.
+Unfrosted, these chewy pumpkin cookies do not need to be refrigerated.
+They will hold up well for a few days if you keep them in an airtight container at room temperature.
 Otherwise, they are best the day they are baked.
 Check out my Storing Pumpkin Cookies section for more tips.

 Why are my pumpkin cookies sticky?